Pre-Sessional English for Academic Purposes Programme 2026

 Pre-sessional Completion

-To complete the Pre-sessional and be eligible to progress to their chosen degree programme, students are required to:
+To complete the Pre-sessional and be eligible to progress to your chosen degree programme, students are required to:

 - Attend classes